Disability in Algeria: Legislation

 In 2002, Algeria passed a law protecting people with disabilities and which provided the following benefits: access to specialized hospitals, prosthetics and free transportation.
-Individuals who have become disabled do to landmine explosions are also provided guaranteed a minimum income and housing assistance.
+Individuals who have become disabled due to landmine explosions are also provided guaranteed a minimum income and housing assistance.
 The law defines people with disabilities broadly and includes individuals who were born with disabilities as well as people who acquired them later in life.
 This law also works to provide accessibility for people with disabilities in the public sphere.

 In January 2003, Executive Decree No. 03-45 was created to provide implementation of welfare and financial aid for people with disabilities.
 In April and October of that year, wilaya specialist medical and educational committees were created through Executive Decree No. 03-175 and 03-333 respectively.

 Reduced fares and free transportation for people with disabilities was provided through Executive Decree No. 06–144 in April 2006.
 Also that same month, Executive Decree No. 06-145 was created to specify the membership and responsibilities of the National Council for Persons with Disabilities.
 In December 2006, accessibility was addressed by Executive Decree No. 06-455.
 This decree also addresses "reasonable accommodations" in different environments.

 Two Executive Decrees in 2008 specify the creation of supported employment centres and sheltered workshops.

 Algeria ratified the Convention on the Rights of Persons with Disabilities on May 12, 2009, through Presidential Decree No. 09-188.

 In 2011, Prime Ministerial Instruction No. 368 specifies the mainstreaming of disability in several programmes.